HHCHunter/HITMAN/README.md

 Scripts and Hashlist to be used with QuickBMS.
 This is used to extract the game archives.

 ## Textures
 Used to convert HITMAN's textures to Direct Draw Surfaces.
+Original source from Xentax's: cippyboy

 ## h6xxtea
 This is used to decrypt thumbs.dat for editing and re-encrypt it for the engine to use after editing.
 The thumbs.dat file is HITMAN's engine configuration file.
 For unknown reasons IOI decided to encypt this file, which is a useful file for people who want to make extended configuration changes beyond that of ingame settings.